FJrodafo/University/DAW/BAE/T24_Simulacro/README.md

         1. Obtener los cursos impartidos por profesores del departamento de informática:

             ```sql
+            SELECT *
+            FROM Cursos
+            WHERE id_profesor IN (
+                SELECT id
+                FROM Profesores
+                WHERE departamento = 'Informática'
+            );
             ```
         2. Obtener los estudiantes que viven en Madrid:

             ```sql
+            SELECT *
+            FROM Estudiantes
+            WHERE id IN (
+                SELECT id
+                FROM Estudiantes
+                WHERE ciudad = 'Madrid'
+            );
             ```
         3. Obtener los cursos con más de 5 créditos:

             ```sql
+            SELECT *
+            FROM Cursos WHERE id IN (
+                SELECT id
+                FROM Cursos
+                WHERE creditos > 5
+            );
             ```
         4. Obtener las matrículas realizadas después del año 2022:

             ```sql
+            SELECT *
+            FROM Matriculas
+            WHERE id IN (
+                SELECT id
+                FROM Matriculas
+                WHERE fecha > '2022-12-31'
+            );
             ```
         5. Obtener los cursos impartidos por la profesora "Dra.
 Ana Torres":

             ```sql
+            SELECT *
+            FROM Cursos
+            WHERE id_profesor = (
+                SELECT id
+                FROM Profesores
+                WHERE nombre = 'Dra.
+Ana Torres'
+            );
             ```
 2. Índices